 Did you know that the national average for a roof replacement is $8,272?
 Luckily, there are ways to repair a leaking roof without having to fully replace it.
 In fact, you can even do the work yourself in some cases.

 Are you looking for leaking roof repair tips to save your roof and your money?
 Do you know what to look for and the tools you’ll need for the fix?
+Can you Identify if the damage is from the roof or a deeper underlying issue in the foundation?
+If so you may need foundation repair services before fixing your roof.

 The following leaking roof repair guide will walk you through the process.
 Read on and learn how to stop roof leaks and protect your home.